annacrisstina/annacrisstina/README.md

 # 🌐 Computer Science @ ACS–UPB

 - 🎓 2nd year CS student at ACS–UPB
-- 💻 Enjoy learning new technologies and applying them in real projects
 - 🚀 Motivated and open to new opportunities

 ---